learnwell/learnwell.github.io/_posts/2018-12-24-near-perfect-note-taking-app.md

 ---

-layout: post
+layout: postMod1
-title: Notability: A near-perfect note taking app!
+title: Why Notability is a near-perfect note taking app
 author: pulkit
+last_modified_at: December 24, 2018
 tags: []

 ---

-What it lacks, as of <u>now</u>, based on my usage:
+What it lacks, as of <u>now</u>:

-If anything is outdated and you cannot stand for it, please inform me so I can get everything up to date.
+If anything is outdated and you cannot stand for it, please inform me immediately so I can get everything up to date.

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTcyMjI2NzI0Nl19
+eyJoaXN0b3J5IjpbNTE5ODI0Mjk5XX0=
 -->